-How to Start Health Contingent Wellness Programs Easily
+How to Start a Health Contingent Wellness Program

 Even though there are clear benefits to having a healthy lifestyle for both individuals and companies, there is a need to tread lightly on anything that involves an employee’s personal life.
 Problems arise when organizations dictate what individuals can and cannot do away from work.